New York men’s divorce attorneys provide answers to frequently asked questions with regards to divorce in New York and New York divorce laws.

 As such, it is possible to delay the divorce by fighting over these issues, but keep in mind that if the parties cannot reach a resolution on theses issues, the court will eventually schedule a trial on these issues and make its own determination and then move on to granting the No-Fault divorce.

 Yes.
 The question only becomes when they must be decided.
-For every ground for divorce in New York, except the No-Fault ground, these matters will be decided after the court makes a decision on whether the ground for divorce has been proven.
+For every ground for divorce, except the No-Fault ground, these matters will be decided after the court makes a decision on whether the ground for divorce has been proven.
 If not proven, then these matters are never considered and decided upon by the court and the parties simply remain married.

 However, with the No-Fault divorce, these matters must be agreed upon by the parties or resolved by the court before the court can render a No-Fault divorce.

 How long do I have to live in New York to obtain a divorce?